 The same folk organise another design event a bit later in the year.
-The Weihnachtsquartier Christmas design fair brings together independent designers of all sorts of products.
-It makes an intriguing location for gift shopping.
+The Weihnachtsquartier Christmas design fair brings together independent designers of all sorts of products and makes an intriguing location for gift shopping.

-For more unique design, cross over from the venue to the Leopold Museum, whose Vienna 1900 permanent display includes furniture and household items by the likes of Josef Hoffmann, Koloman Moser and the Wiener Werkstätte.
+For more unique design, cross over from the venue to the Leopold Museum in the MuseumQuartier’s main courtyard; the Vienna 1900 permanent display includes furniture and household items by the likes of Josef Hoffmann, Koloman Moser and the Wiener Werkstätte.